learn-co-curriculum/react-hooks-react-router-intro/README.md

 - We want a user to be able to input a URL into the address bar and navigate to the view they need to see.

-This was easy with server side rendering: most MVC frameworks come with this for free, because we just defined the routes, added the actions needed to the controller and then made a call to the model to get the info we desired.
+This is easy with server-side routing, since this is the way the web has worked since its inception; with client-side routing, we'll need a few tricks to emulate this behavior.

-### Limits of Client-Side routing
+## Limits of Client-Side routing

 So this all sounds great, but what are the limitations?